The Best Ways to Connect Your Portable Generator to Your House

 Portable Generator

 A portable generator is a great way to stay powered up during any emergency.
 However, if you’re using it in your home, some precautions need to be taken before the power goes out so that you can keep your appliances running without the risk of fire or electrocution.
+Here are some tips on how to connect generator to house safely and effectively.

 • Always plug-in appliances one at a time while testing them periodically with an outlet adapter plugged into the wall socket until everything is working correctly.